 Puppy classes are a great place to socialise your young dog.

-For further information on any of the issues described here, contact the Animal Control Section.
+For further information on any of the issues described here, contact the Animal Control team.